agsiddhant/ForwardSurrogate_Mars_2D/README.md

 Links:
 Not published yet.

 Data Source and Methods: The results are obtained from a dataset consists of 10,525 mantle convection simulations run for a Mars-like planet on a 2D quarter-cylindrical grid.
 A detailed description of the setup is available on https://doi.org/10.1093/gji/ggaa234 (Agarwal 2020).
-This respository does not contain the dataset itself as it is over 10 TB large, but provides some trained machine learning models which can be used to predict the spatio-temporal thermal evolution of a Mars-like planet.
+This respository does not contain the complete dataset as it is over 10 TB large, but provides some trained machine learning models which can be used to predict the spatio-temporal thermal evolution of a Mars-like planet.

 Directory structure: simulateMars.ipynb can be used to calculate the 2D convective thermal evolution of Mars.
 User needs to only provide five input parameters.
 More advanced users can dig into processData/ to examine the data processing routines, train/ and utils/ to see how machine learning models were trained and loadTrainedModels/ for verifying the results obtained (such as error/relative accuracy plots).